MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data.md

 1. Import the application objects FOB file first, and then import the upgrade toolkit FOB file.

-    For more information, see [How to: Import Objects](../cside/cside-import-objects.md).
+    For more information, see [Importing Objects](../cside/cside-import-objects.md).

 2. **IMPORTANT** When prompted about table synchronization, set the **Synchronize Schema** option to **Later**.